 Shoppers tell you a lot about themselves by how they interact with your online store and your emails.

-What a shoppers is looking at on your website and what they are clicking through in your email campaigns – perhaps social posts and adverts too – reveals what they are interested in far more than demographic or even previous purchase data.
+What a shoppers is looking at on your eCommerce site and what they are clicking through in your email campaigns – perhaps social posts and adverts too – reveals what they are interested in far more than demographic or even previous purchase data.

 How they react to marketing messages is another indication of intent.
 If someone is researching a particular product and reacts to your marketing efforts by clicking back to take another look, you can bet that this is an item they are interested in.
 If they looked at the product once, and have ignored subsequent messages, they’ve likely moved on.